 Frequently asked questions

-What are the required documents for an agriculture scholarship?
+What are the eligibility requirements for an Iowa scholarship?

 The eligibility requirements for an Iowa scholarship vary depending on which organization is offering the grant money.
 Generally, applicants must be either current undergraduate students within their respective high school districts in Iowa or recent high school graduates from within those districts who are attending college full-time at an accredited institution located in the state.